ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.solax/README.md

 The local connection is currently only supported by the Pocket Wifi Sticks.
 LAN sticks can only be operated in cloud mode.

 Attention, if you activate the local mode in the expert settings, you should check the current firmware version of your Pocket Wifi Stick in advance.<br>
-The stick must not have a firmware version greater than 2.30.20 installed, since Solax blocks local access in higher versions and causes the Wifi stick to crash.
+The stick must not have a firmware version greater than 2.30.20 (Wifi-Pocket V1/V2) and smaler than 3.001 (Wifi-Pocket V3) installed, since Solax blocks local access in higher versions and causes the Wifi stick to crash.

 How to check the firmware version and how to downgrade to the correct version is explained here.

 To check the firmware on the stick, you have to connect to the stick's hotspot.
-Your hotspot name should look like this: `Solax_SWXXXXXXXX`.
+Your hotspot name should look like this: `Solax_SWXXXXXXXX` or `Wifi_SWXXXXXXXX`.
 XXXXXXXX will be replaced with your serial number.

 If you are connected to the hotspot, go to the web interface of the Wifi stick in your browser with the following IP address: `5.8.8.8`<br>
 If you did not change your password during the initial setup, the default login data is admin:admin